 Finding Farm to Table Fundraising Event Sponsors

-As with all fundraising events, sponsors can greatly decrease the cost of hosting farm to table fundraisers, allowing for more of the funds to go towards your charitable cause or effort.
+As with all nonprofit fundraising event ideas, sponsors can greatly decrease the cost of hosting farm to table fundraisers.
+This allows for more of the funds you raise to go towards your charitable cause or effort.

-- Food and Beverage Sponsors: Since the farm-to-table fundraiser has a main focus on dining and drinking (of all types of beverages), it would greatly help towards decreasing the cost to seek food and beverage sponsors.
-Many farms, local stores and restaurants will be interested in the recognition they receive from donating their wares for your event, It may be towards the ingredients of preparing a dinner or prepared foods and drinks to serve bite-sized or tasting portions to attendees.
+- Food and Beverage Sponsors: Since farm-to-table fundraisers have a primary focus on dining and drinking (of all types of beverages), it would greatly help to decrease the cost to seek food and beverage sponsors.
+Many farms, local stores, and restaurants will be interested in the recognition they receive from donating their wares for your event, It may be towards the ingredients of preparing the dinner or prepared foods and drinks to serve bite-sized tasting portions to attendees.